coldshrine/study-notes/talks/the-mess-we-are-in.md

 4. Code with added features
 5. Code that is very very fast very very **very obscure** and incorrect
 6. Code that is **not beautiful**
+7. Code that you wrote withut understanding the problem